deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

   - SWO_PRINT - Enables SWO pin logging.
 Connect the ST-Link to the STM32 (SWC=PA14 SWD=PA13 SWO=PB3).
                 Open Printf SWO viever in ST-Link utility, set core clock to 96000000Hz.
   - USB_LOG - Enables USB logging, creating a file `log.txt`.

-Working options:
-  - PASSIVE_MODE  - Will disable the slave interface and set the device in sniffer mode.<br>
-    In this mode it can output the dialog between the ICS and the CD changer.
-  - AUDIO_SUPPORT - Enable USB handling and MP3 decoding, fully integrated into Unilink.
-  - BT_SUPPORT - Adds support for controlling a bluetooth module.

-  - Alternatively, you can use it as Aux-in enabler, so you can connect any audio source into the CD input.
-    For this, disable PASSIVE_MODE, AUDIO_SUPPORT and BT_SUPPORT (Add ´//´ before each ´#define´).
-    Connect power and unilink signals, this will be enough to keep the ICS happy.

-Example log outputs:<br>

 ####  UNILINK_LOG_DETAILED disabled:
     31 10 01 13 55
     10 31 97 01 D9 20 79 46 10 C8